What Is The Difference Between A Sociopath And A Narcissistic Sociopath?

 - Expect special favors.

-- Take advantage of others simply to get what they want in life.
+- Please take advantage of others to get what they want in life.

 - Think that everyone is envious of them